rupansh/JABB/README.md

    **important note**- don't add / to the ending of the path of the ROM!, the romname should be what u use with brunch (i.e brunch lineage_devicename.
 If i were to add lineage, i would keep romname as lineage!)

   *(ps.
 The quotes are important since the values have to be string type so are the parenthesis)*

+  *(if the rom uses something other than brunch, put the command in place of the 1 inside double quotes. for example, the dictionary for carbon rom would look like -*

+     carbon = {'carbon': (("https://github.com/CarbonROM/android.git", "cr-6.1"), '/home/build/carbon', 'make carbon -j8')}
+)

  put this in any arbitrary variable(say xyz) (see variable assignment if you don't know how to on google)